tap349/tap349.github.io/_posts/2017-05-25-react-native-ios.md

 solution:

-error was gone after solving problme with `react-native-linear-gradient` package (see above) and reinstalling all node modules.
+error was gone after solving problem with `react-native-linear-gradient` package (see above) and reinstalling all node modules.

-### application fails to start (couldn't find preset "es2015")

-this is the same error as on Android.

-solution:

-unlike on Android enabling hot reloading never helped - use the 2nd method to fix this problem by temporarily removing `babel` section (see Android article).

 ### application fails to start (no bundle URL present)